• Skip to primary navigation

 Among other fruits, lemon pairs well with berries.
 I use it to brighten up the flavor of the roasted strawberries in this vanilla cake with strawberry filling and many of my cupcake recipes.

-Below are some general tips to keep in mind when baking:
+Here are a few general tips to keep in mind for this recipe, and baking in general:

-2. Periodically check the freshness of your leavening agents.
+1. Periodically check the freshness of your leavening agents.
 Mix a pinch of baking powder with hot water to see if it reacts.
 For baking soda, you can mix a pinch of it with a few drops of something acidic, like vinegar or lemon juice.
-If your leavening agents have no reaction, it means they also won't help your ingredients rise during the baking process.
+If your leavening agents have no reaction (i.e. you see no fizzing or bubbling), it means they also won’t help your ingredients rise during the baking process.

-3. Before diving into this lemon blueberry cookie recipe, clear your workspace and set out all your ingredients in front of you.
-This will make it less likely that you'll forget to leave something important out of your mixing bowl!
+2. Before diving into the recipe, clear your workspace and set out all your ingredients in front of you.
+This will make it less likely that you’ll forget to leave something important out of your mixing bowl!

-This batch of cookies will still taste fresh for 2-3 days at room temperature in an air-tight container.
+Room temperature - This batch of cookies will still taste fresh at room temperature in an air-tight container (around 70°F) for about 3 days.

 Subscribe to receive more recipes like this one in your inbox!